jgsheppa/react-guest-list-sept-2020/README.md

 Fork this repository and open it in your code editor.
 To run, enter `yarn start` in the terminal.

-This project uses an API from another repository.
+This project uses an API which was forked from the Upleveled API.
 Click [here](https://github.com/jgsheppa/guest-list-api-oct-2020) to see the API.
 This API was deployed using `Heroku`.